Re-Envisioning Command and Control: Re-envisioning C2

 C2 personnel will dynamically interact with the AI system to adapt proposed COAs in a variety of ways depending on situational needs.
-C2 personnel could describe objectives (e.g., ``Take control of the enemy asset''), issue corrections as needed to adapt and fine-tune proposed plans (“approach from the opposite direction to avoid being seen”), and specify constraints that prohibit the AI from choosing undesirable actions (e.g., ``don’t approach too close to the mountain'').
+C2 personnel could describe objectives (e.g., ``Take control of the enemy asset''), issue corrections as needed to adapt and fine-tune proposed plans (“approach from the opposite direction to avoid being seen”), and specify constraints that prohibit the AI from choosing undesirable actions (e.g., ``maintain a distance between 800 to 1000 m above mountain terrain'').
 When unanticipated changes occur, personnel could relay feedback to the AI system to indicate how to adapt the plan to emergent risks and opportunities (e.g., ``the enemy has weaponized trees, so avoid trees when possible'').
-C2 personnel could adjust COA selection criteria to trade-off between multiple objectives, for instance upweighting the importance of controlling an enemy asset or penalizing actions that exacerbate danger to personnel or equipment, and could select among multiple COA alternatives to teach the system which COA features are preferable.
+C2 personnel could adjust COA selection criteria to trade-off between multiple objectives, for instance upweighting the importance of controlling an enemy asset or penalizing actions that exacerbate danger to personnel or equipment, and could give feedback on multiple COA alternatives to teach the system which COA features are preferable.
+It is also envisioned that C2 personnel and the iCOAs each have the capability to ask for help from the other on decisions, tasks, or challenges as needed.
 Ultimately, a COA would be selected once the commander is satisfied with the presented alternatives; this COA could continue to be updated at multiple decision points and as battlefield conditions evolve.